stax76/OpenWithPlusPlus/README.md

 ![](https://raw.githubusercontent.com/stax76/OpenWithPlusPlus/master/OpenWithPlusPlus.png)

+Warning: Certain shell extensions including Open with++ break certain items in the Win+X menu in Windows 10

 ## Help

 Open with++ allows to add customized context menu items in the Windows File Explorer either on top level or in a sub menu.